PIRLS 2021 Fact Sheet

 • 2020 (March–April): field test*

-• 2023 (February): release of international database
+• 2023 (May 16): release of international report and methods and procedures

-*Some participating countries administered their field tests after March – April 2020 due to the COVID-19 pandemic.
+*Some participating countries administered their field tests after March – April 2020 due to the COVID-19 pandemic..

 Objectives

-• Monitor system-level trends in student achievement in reading at Grade 4 in a global context
+• Monitor system-level trends in student achievement in reading at Grade 4 in a global context.

-• Evaluate how well students read, interpret, and critique online information in an environment that looks and feels like the internet
+• Evaluate how well students read, interpret, and critique online information in an environment that looks and feels like the internet.

-• Gather and provide information and data for improving learning and teaching in reading
+• Gather and provide information and data for improving learning and teaching in reading.

-• Help improve the teaching of reading and the acquisition of reading skills around the world
+• Help improve the teaching of reading and the acquisition of reading skills around the world.

-• Gain a better understanding of education systems and enable countries to make informed decisions for improving their education policies
+• Gain a better understanding of education systems and enable countries to make informed decisions for improving their education policies.

-• Compare education systems worldwide in terms of their organization, instructional resources, and practices related to their students’ reading achievement, thus allowing them to learn from the experience of others in designing effective education policy
+• Compare education systems worldwide in terms of their organization, instructional resources, and practices related to their students’ reading achievement, thus allowing them to learn from the experience of others in designing effective education policy.

 Assessment domain(s)